Anne Knabel, M.S., Class of 2012

 I am currently a master’s level therapist at the Meier Clinic, a Christian Counseling Clinic in Fairfax, VA, and working towards licensure as a Licensed Professional Counselor (LPC).
 I predominantly work with individual adults suffering from a range of issues related to depression, anxiety, trauma, and relational problems.

-This summer I had the opportunity to begin working for Restoration Ministries (RM), a Christian Ministry in Washington, DC that works with victims of domestic sex trafficking.
+In the summer of 2012 I had the opportunity to begin working for Restoration Ministries (RM), a Christian Ministry in Washington, DC that works with victims of domestic sex trafficking.

 The National Center for Missing and Exploited Children has found that every year at least 100,000 children in the United States are at risk of being commercially and sexually exploited.

 RM goes into the DC youth detention center and the psychiatric hospital, and provides prostitution, intervention and prevention programs for at-risk girls ages 11-17.
 The girls are brought to the facilities for prostitution, running away from home, self-harm, or suicidal tendencies.

 Each week the girls have the opportunity to express themselves through art and craft activities, as well as discuss different topics such as learning how traffickers lure vulnerable young girls into prostitution and how to cope with grief and loss.